open-turo/actions-tf/auth/README.md

-# GitHub Action Test
+# GitHub Action for Authentication with Terraform

-GitHub Action that runs test present within a terraform based GitHub repository.
+GitHub Action that creates the Terraform credentials file with a terraform based GitHub repository if it is not already present.

 ## Usage